-GRADUATE FACULTY: Arends, Department Chairman; Canon, Assistant Chairman.
-Armstrong, Ball, Bealmer, D. Beard, R. Beard, Bell, Bisanz, Bornhuetter, Brown, Burke, Caldwell, Cooler, DeLillo, Driesbach, Even, Falwell, Fox, Fullington, Haendel, Kabak, Kind, A. Liakos, J. Liakos, McKay, Magden, Mahmoud, Merritt, Meyer, Mustari, Peck, Rooney, Shahzaman, Simon, Stewart, Strawn, Swynehardt, Syrek, Wells, White, Wood.
+GRADUATE FACULTY: Canon, acting department chairman.
+Armstrong, Ball, Bealmer, D. Beard, R. Beard, Bell, Bisanz, Bornhuettez, Brown, Burke, Caldwell, Cooler, DeLillo, Driesbach, Even, Falwell, Fox, Fullington, Haendel, Kabak, Kind, A. Liakos, J. Liakos, Magden, Mahmoud, Merritt, Meyer, Mustari, Peck, Rooney, Shahzaman, Simon, Stewart, Strawn, Swynehardt, Syrek, Wells, White, Wood

-The Department of Art offers graduate programs leading to the degrees Master of Science in Education with a major in art, Master of Arts, and Master of Fine Arts.
-Deficiencies may be removed through the satisfactory completion of courses required by the department; these courses may not be used to satisfy degree requirements.
-The Department of Art may retain for its collection any work produced in scheduled classes or presented for the one-man show.
+The Department of Art offers graduate programs leading to the degrees Master of Science in Education with a major in art education, Master of Arts, and Master of Fine Arts.
+Admission to graduate programs in the Department of Art requires a baccalaureate degree in fine art, art education, art history, or a major in a closely related field.
+Students who do not have a major in art or in their field of specialization must remove deficiencies through the satisfactory completion of undergraduate courses required by the department; these courses may not be used to satisfy degree requirements.
 A departmental folio, Graduate Programs in Art, is available from the department upon request.
 It contains complete and detailed information about the graduate programs in art.
 The student's adviser will guide him in planning his program, in the preparation of his research project, thesis, or one-man show, and in the preparation for the final departmental examination.